amankakar/amankakar/README.md

 - 🌐 Check out my repositories for Solidity projects, smart contract audits, and more.
 Your feedback is highly appreciated! 🙌

-- 📫 Reach out to me at [your preferred contact info] to discuss blockchain, Solidity, or anything crypto-related.
+- 📫 Reach out to me at amankhan1017@gmail.com to discuss blockchain, Solidity, or anything crypto-related.
 Let's build the trust layer of tomorrow's digital world! 🌐✨

 <!---
 amankakar/amankakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.